lsst-tstn/tstn-006/index.rst

 Cryogenic Cabling
 ^^^^^^^^^^^^^^^^^

-cryogenic control is provided by a pair of two piece cables.
+Cabling for the dewar cryogenic control is provided by a pair of two piece cables.
 There are two bulkhead mount connectors labeled and that connect to the Cryocon.
 Each of these connects to a 75 foot cable that attaches to the dewar side flange and back flange, respectively.
 The connectors are different sizes